Shannon Miller: Post-gymnastics career

 In 2003, Miller graduated from the University of Houston with a B.B.A. in marketing and entrepreneurship.
 She entered Boston College Law School later that year and graduated in 2007.
-Afterward, however, she opted not to take the bar exam.
-She moved to Florida, where she made appearances at gyms, conducted beam clinics, and starred in workout DVDs.
+After law school, Miller launched her company Shannon Miller Lifestyle (now Shannon Miller Worldwide) focused on helping women make their health a priority and included fitness DVD's, hosting a health focused radio show and speaking on health and wellness.

+Miller was an analyst or commentator on artistic gymnastics at the 2000, 2004, 2012, 2016 and 2024 Olympic Games.She hosted Comcast Gymnastics 360 with Shannon Miller for five years.

 On October 21, 2015, Miller entered a business partnership with Juice Plus for a branded line of dietary supplements.
 Also in 2015, her autobiography, It's Not About Perfect: Competing for My Country and Fighting for My Life, was published in 2015 by St. Martin's Press.

-Miller is the president of Shannon Miller Lifestyle and the Shannon Miller Foundation, which is dedicated to fighting childhood obesity.
+Miller is the president of Shannon Miller Worldwide and the Shannon Miller Foundation, which is dedicated to fighting children's issues such as obesity and cancer.

+Miller is also a professional and corporate speaker on the topics of The Gold Medal Mindset: Resilience, Goals Setting, Teamwork, Mindset and Commitment to Excellence.
+She also speaks about survivorship as an ovarian cancer survivor.

 Personal life

-Miller married lawyer and ophthalmologist Christopher B. Phillips in June 1999.
-The couple separated in 2004, and their divorce was finalized in 2006.
-While Phillips accused Miller of infidelity with a married male athlete, Miller denied the claim, and it did not figure into the divorce grounds.
+Miller married lawyer and ophthalmologist Christopher B. Phillips in June 1999 and were divorced was finalized in 2006.

-In August 2007, Miller announced her engagement to John Falconetti, the president of Drummond Press and former chairman of the Republican executive committee of Duval County, Florida.
-They married on August 25, 2008, and have two children: a son, John Rocco, born on October 28, 2009, and a daughter, Sterling Diane, born on June 25, 2013.
+In August 2007, Miller announced her engagement to John Falconetti.
+They married on August 25, 2008, and have two children.

+Cancer Fight and Cancer Survivor

 In February 2011, Miller revealed that she had been diagnosed with germ cell ovarian cancer, a month after doctors removed a baseball-sized cyst from one of her ovaries.
 She underwent three cycles of chemotherapy from March 7 to May 2, 2011.
-In September 2011, her doctor gave her a clean bill of health.
+In June 2011, her doctor gave her a clean bill of health.

+Following this, Miller used her platform to talk about taking on and defeating cancer.